COMCIFS/cif_api/README.md

   caveats, any compiler that is compliant with any one of C90, C99, C2011, C++98, or C++2011 should be able to build the project.

- * At present, the --enable-extra-warnings configuration option is effective only for gcc.
+ * At present, the `--enable-extra-warnings` configuration option is effective only for gcc.

- * There are a few other project-specific configuration options, but they are adequately explained in configure's help text.
+ * There are a few other project-specific configuration options, but they are adequately explained in `configure`'s help text.

 The package has been built and tested successfully on Linux (CentOS 6, Debian);
 this is the primary development platform), on OS X 10.8, and on Windows 7.